RxssA/DigitalRainCpp/index.md

 ---

 # Digital Rain Animation
-A C++ console application that simulates "Digital Rain" much lik the iconic "Matrix" falling code effect.
+A C++ console application that simulates "Digital Rain" much like the iconic "Matrix" falling code effect.
 Using multithreading, double buffering, and randomization, the program generates cascading streams of Unicode characters that dynamically change and flow down the screen, mimicking the visual style from the Matrix movies.

 ![Menu Interface](docs/assets/images/Screenshot 2025-03-29 210840.png)
 ![Menu Interface1](docs/assets/images/Screenshot 2025-03-29 210814.png)